 (II) In this course we will discuss the concepts and tools of bioinformatics.
 The molecular biology of genomics and proteomics will be presented and the techniques for collecting, storing, retrieving and processing such data will be discussed.
 Topics include analyzing DNA, RNA and protein sequences, gene recognition, gene expression, protein structure prediction, modeling evolution, utilizing BLAST and other online tools for the exploration of genome, proteome and other available databases.
 In parallel, there will be an introduction to the PERL programming language.
-Practical applications to biological research and discussed.
+Practical applications to biological research and disease will be presented and students given opportunities to use the tools discussed.
 Prerequisites: General Biology [BIOL110].
 3 hour lecture; 3 semester hours.